Stancoo/contrastive_loss/README.md

 In `config.json` the corresponding entry is `"d_theta":2.0`.
 Since the starting angle is arbitrary, we can generate infinite number of such sequences.
 For this reason, one epoch will consist of a single batch.
 The batch size is given by `"batch_size_train": 100` sequences.
 Each frame is brought to the fixed "height" $\times$ "width" format as defined in `config.json`: `"height": 101`, `"width": 101`; `"n_channels": 1` takes care of the grayscale.

-By starting from scratch, you better switch off contrastive loss completely, by setting
+By starting from scratch, we first switch of contrastive loss completely, by setting
 ```
     "contrastive_loss":{
 	"n_outliers": 0,